 The first shirt I saw at the airport when I arrived read, “Montana: The Last Best Place.”
 Scenery+Friendly People alone could make that statement true.

 Bison burgers.
 Elk brats.
 Moose antler chandeliers. $3 million Swiss chalets with four-car garages.
 On-call private ski yoga instructors.
 Natural hot springs.
 Old-time saloons with wagon wheels out front.
-This place is as fancy or as down home as you want it to be–all within a few mile radius.
+This place is as fancy or as down-home as you want it to be–all within a few mile radii.

 Let me explain this one.
 For those of you who have never heard of or seen a ski-in, ski-out rental house, I’m sure you could piece together that this *should* mean you can walk out your backdoor, strap into your skis and take off down the mountain while having the capability to ski back to your door when you choose to call it a day.

 Here’s looking out our side door.
-The hot tub was conveniently to my right.
+The hot tub was convenient to my right.

 8. The never-ending big sky.

 A pinkish-purplish sun setting behind the peaks.
 A color gradient for miles.
 And night-time stars numerous enough to outshine the morning sun.

 If people look up to find heaven, then these Montana skies must be a part of it.